blainerothrock/nlp-group-2/README.md

 - [ ] Don't forget to write integer representations to pickle files

 ### Task 4
-- [ ] Insert tags for years
+- [x] Insert tags for years
-- [ ] Insert tags for real numbers
+- [x] Insert tags for real numbers
-- [ ] Keep other numbers in as tokens (don't tag or remove them)
+- [x] Keep other numbers in as tokens (don't tag or remove them)
-- [ ] Insert tags for `c` <-- decide what tag to remove
+- [x] Insert tags for country name
-- [ ] Insert tags for `d` <-- decide what tag to remove
+- [x] Insert tags for month name
-- [ ] Add these tags to the `vocab` list before making integer representation
+- [x] Add these tags to the `vocab` list before making integer representation
-- [ ] Construct integer representation of training, validation and test corpora, save as lists
+- [x] Construct integer representation of training, validation and test corpora, save as lists

 ### Task 5
 - [ ] Prepare statistical summary of corpus